-For a student to continue to be eligible for externships in Pharmacy Tech 3, the student is required to have completed Pharmacy Tech 1, Pharmacy Tech 2 with a 77 percent or greater and classroom portions of Pharmacy Tech 3 with a Knowledge grade of a 70 percent or higher and a Professional Skills and Competency grade, independent of each other, with a 77 percent or higher.
+For a student to continue to be eligible for experiential externships in Pharmacy Tech 3, the student is required to have completed Pharmacy Tech 1, Pharmacy Tech 2 with a 77 percent or greater and classroom portions of Pharmacy Tech 3 with a Knowledge grade of a 70 percent or higher and a Professional Skills and Competency grade, independent of each other, with a 77 percent or higher.

 Hospital Pharmacy externships will require a student to have successfully completed Pharmacy Tech 1, Pharmacy Tech 2 and classroom portions of Pharmacy Tech 3 with a Knowledge, Professional Skills, and Competencies independent of each other with an 84 percent or greater.
-Hospital externships opportunities are offered to students who demonstrate the highest professionalism and academic performance, and are limited to availability and faculty's recommendation.
+Hospital externship opportunities are offered to students who demonstrate the highest professionalism and academic performance, and are limited to availability and faculty's recommendation.
+In addition to drug test and background screening, students eligible for this experience must complete a TB test no greater than 30 days prior to start date; have proof of immunity from varicella, tetanus, MMR, hepatitis B, influenza; and have a signed physician statement stating that he or she is "Free from Communicable Disease".
+Additional training and documentation may be requested from the hospital facility.